 While awaiting trial, Bunge was free on bail.
 He noticed a Crime Stoppers reward poster for Manuel Vieara, who was wanted for several robberies committed in Brooklyn and Staten Island between March 2 and March 5, 2006.
 The poster said Vieara committed the robberies by driving up to women, grabbing their purses and speeding off in a car.

 Bunge went on trial in Kings County Supreme Court in June 2007.
-His attorney tried to use the reward poster when cross-examining the victim, it was excluded.
+His attorney tried to use the reward poster when cross-examining the victim, but it was excluded.
 The victim identified Bunge, although she had told police immediately after the attack that she had not seen the robber’s face.
-A jury convicted Bunge of attempted robbery on June 21, 2007 and he was sentenced to six years in prison.
+Police testified that the woman said the robber drove a car bearing Pennsylvania license plates, although the initial radio calls made no mention of license plates.
+On June 21, 2007, a jury convicted Bunge of attempted robbery and he was sentenced to six years in prison.

 In February 2010, the Appellate Division of the New York Supreme Court ruled that the poster should have been admitted in evidence and reversed Bunge’s conviction.
 He was freed on bail in March 2010 and went on trial a second time in November 2010.
 With the reward poster for Manuel Vieara in evidence, the jury acquitted Bunge on November 15, 2010.

 Vieara testified that he committed so many robberies he could not remember them all—and had no memory of the robbery for which Bunge had been arrested.
-But he did remember that in 2006 he was driving a car with Pennsylvania license plates that he had stolen.
 Vieara was arrested in November 2006 after he returned to New York and resumed snatching purses.
-He pleaded guilty to attempted robbery and was sentenced to five years in prison.
+He pled guilty to attempted robbery and was sentenced to five years in prison.

-New York police officers testified that the victim told them her attacker was a white man with blonde hair driving a red, very clean appearing car and that Bunge's car matched the description and the license plate given by the victim.
+New York police officers testified that the victim told them her attacker was a white man with blonde hair driving a red, very clean car and that Bunge's car matched the description given by the victim.

 In May 2013, Court of Claims Judge Faviola Soto found Vieara to be a credible witness.
 Judge Soto also found the police officers were not credible and noted that the initial radio alert of the crime did not mention a license plate.
 The judge also noted that Bunge's car had a broken muffler, which created a loud noise, and had primer paint on three sides of the vehicle.
 The judge ruled that the City of New York was liable for damages for Bunge’s imprisonment.
 A damages hearing was to be held later in 2013.